 - After Babidi released Majin Buu, he effortlessly wipes cities, and that is before he transforms into the more powerful and ruthless Super Buu, who eradicated all of humanity with one attack.

 - In the Big Finish Doctor Who episode "The Resurrection of Mars", the Monk (an Affably Evil Time Lord and recurrent thorn in the Doctor's side) takes the Doctor's companion Tamsin to Halcyon, a carbon copy of Troperia.
 He then takes her a year into the future to find it utterly destroyed and desolate, having been "terraformed" by a small group of Ice Warriors seeking a new home.

-- The DC Comics and Marvel Comics universes.
+- The DCU and Marvel Universe.
 Earth would be screwed if they didn't have thousands of superheroes running around.

-- Recently averted in the Superman books after New Krypton: The United States finally got the hint after being invaded multiple times by hostile aliens (including a recent Kryptonian invasion from the Phantom Zone), and now they have a military project designated to combat Kryptonians.
-Specifically, the 100,000 Kryptonians on New Krypton that were recently gotten out of the bottle city of Kandor.
-Recently, in the end of the 'Codename: Patriot' storyline: A rogue Kryptonian tried to kill the president of the United States (its a long story) and was gunned down by a Squadron of Anti-Kryptonian elite soldiers and the Human Defense Corps.
+- Averted in the Superman books after New Krypton: The United States finally got the hint after being invaded multiple times by hostile aliens (including a recent Kryptonian invasion from the Phantom Zone), and now they have a military project designated to combat Kryptonians.
+Specifically, the 100,000 Kryptonians on New Krypton who were released from the bottle city of Kandor.
+In the end of the 'Codename: Patriot' storyline: A rogue Kryptonian tried to kill the president of the United States (it's a long story) and was gunned down by a Squadron of Anti-Kryptonian elite soldiers and the Human Defense Corps.

-- Played depressingly straight in the recent Dark Reign crossover for Marvel.
-Norman Osborn is having a sickeningly easy time getting the entire US government to hand him control over the military and a private army of handpicked supervillains.
+- Played depressingly straight in the Dark Reign crossover for Marvel.
+Norman Osborn was having a sickeningly easy time getting the entire US government to hand him control over the military and a private army of handpicked supervillains.